-- The volume of the glycerol (and possibly the hydrogen peroxide) must be subtracted from that 175 ml: 175 ml – 15 ml = 160 ml or grams of water.
+- If glycerol and hydrogen peroxide are used, their respective volumes must be subtracted from that 175 ml: 175 – 15 – 42 = 118 ml or grams of water.

 So everything can now be summed up in a recipe.